Dad holding baby

 3. Drive carefully

-Driving with something as delicate as a baby for the first time can be a nerve-racking, especially if your baby decides to add to your tensions and scream throughout.
+Driving with something as delicate as a baby for the first time can be nerve-racking, especially if your baby decides to add to your tensions and scream throughout.
 Many parents will overcompensate and drive home as though they’re driving Miss Daisy, but as long as you drive carefully, you’ll be fine.

 4. Prepare the house